 Hypersensitivities

 Certain smells also bothered me, to the point of physical distress.
 Anything perfumed like most laundry and bathing soap, but especially body perfumes, made my head pound and being nauseous.
 Much to my father's chagrin, limburger cheese did the same.
 I would run up into my bedroom and shove clothes or bedding under the door to stop the smell from entering.
-I can smell the weather changes in the air.
+I can smell the weather changes in the air, and people give me strange looks when I mention it.

 My personal space is bigger than most and I'm not a huggy person.
 Except for my immediate family, I feel like shrinking into myself; stiffening and becoming invisible when hugs are attempted.
 I avoid isles in stores with a lot of people; getting in and get out as fast as possible (and I hate shopping.)
 When I am in amongst groups of people, I try to move to the edges and 'lurk'.
 My whole life has been lurking on the edges.